-San Antonio Legal Services Association (SALSA), formerly known as the Community Justice Program (CJP), started almost twenty years ago.
-In 2001, Justice Phylis Speedlin and Judge Karen Pozza recognized the need for pro bono legal services in San Antonio.
+SALSA, formerly known as the Community Justice Program, started over twenty years ago when Justice Phylis Speedlin and Judge Karen Pozza recognized the need for pro bono legal services in San Antonio.
 After exploring how pro bono programs worked in Dallas and Austin, a committee was formed in partnership with San Antonio Bar Association leadership to create the “Just Take One” program which paired attorneys with clients in need.
 The “Just Take One” program evolved into the Community Justice Program and received its non-profit status in 2004.

-In August 2019, after more than 15 years of existence as part of the San Antonio Bar Association, we ushered in a new era for the program with a new, independent Board of Directors.
-The decision to re-launch as a separate entity stemmed from the shared recognition that a dedicated group was necessary to expand and tailor programming to address the enormous need for civil legal services in our community.
+In August 2019, SALSA’s founding partner, the San Antonio Bar Association, voted to usher in a new era for the program with the establishment of an independent Board of Directors.
+The decision to re-launch as a stand-alone entity stemmed from the recognition that a dedicated group was necessary to expand and tailor programming to address the enormous need for civil legal services in our local community.

 SALSA relies on generous support from the San Antonio Bar Foundation, the Association of Corporate Counsel South/Central Texas Chapter, the Texas Access to Justice Foundation, the Texas Bar Foundation, local law firms and community members.
 This ongoing support ensures that when community needs are identified, SALSA stands ready to serve its clients.
 Over the years, SALSA has become the reality that Justice Speedlin and Judge Pozza imagined so many years earlier.